 Invoices & accounting (essential ongoing cost)

-To make sure you get paid and pay your taxes on time, choose financial management tools to help you deal with invoicing, expenses, and filing taxes that fits your needs.
-Set aside 30% of your total income a month for taxes and consider a banking solution with lower fees (like Lili!) to help control costs.
+To make sure you get paid and pay your taxes on time, choose financial management tools that help you deal with accounting, invoicing, and preparing taxes.
+Set aside a percentage of your total income a month for taxes and consider a solution with lower fees to help control costs.

 Education & courses (optional ongoing cost)

 Before taking on your first few clients, take some time to brush up on your skills and fill in any knowledge gaps.
 Investing in education is always a good idea, especially as your business grows.
 So joining an online learning platform like Coursera, Skillshare, or MasterClass could give you the confidence boost you need to hit the ground running.
-Of course, you can also check out the free video guides available in the Lili Academy.
+Or, you can also check out the free video guides available in the Lili Academy.
 Having a mentor, whether they’re in-person or online, can help guide you in the right direction and keep you on course (pun intended).